 Regular Dental Checks

 Visit your dentist at least twice a year.
 This will help in reducing dental problems in the long run.
-Regular checkups will also ensure the early detection of major problems and, in turn, early treatment can be ensured.
+Regular checkups will also ensure the early detection of problems and, in turn, early treatment can be ensured.
 Consider seeing a dentist regularly.

 Stop Chewing Tobacco

 These are a few of the remedies that can help you prevent gum diseases or give you relief from the pain caused by any bacterial gum infection.
-It is recommended that you consult a dentist in case the problem lasts for any extended amount of time, as well as to get an early diagnosis, which makes treatment easier.
+It is recommended that you consult a dentist in case the problem lasts for an extended amount of time, as well as to get an early diagnosis, which makes treatment easier.
 Finding a permanent solution for any problem should always be the first priority.